ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

        This app dose not reach those fps and therefore can make you sick.
 The frame rate issue was discussed here:
        (https://github.com/google-ar/arcore-unity-sdk/issues/34)

-      - This was tested on the Samsung Galaxy S7 but the S8, S8+ and Note8 seem to work also thanks to the new ARCore v1.0
+      - This was tested on the Samsung Galaxy S7 but the S8, S8+ and Note8 seem to work as well.
       (https://developers.google.com/ar/discover/#supported_devices)

       - Fast movements, featureless white areas and poorly lit areas can affect the quality of tracking severely.